 This is no time to surround yourself with, or take counsel from people who live contrary to the truth.
-The clouds of adversity seem to be pressing in at every turn and the last thing needed in your life is doubt and unbelief spewing from the mouths of fools.
+The clouds of adversity seem to be pressing in at every turn and the last thing you need to hear is doubt and unbelief spewing from the mouths of fools.

 .
-Be watchful, and do not align yourself in contractual agreements with those who don't share your values because this could have serious ramifications, especially in this current hour we find ourselves.
+Do not enter into contractual agreements nor align with those who hold opposing values.
+This could have serious ramifications, especially in this current hour.

-Guard your hearts and minds from the influences of the carnal Christian - those who choose to walk the fence with one foot in the world and one foot in the Kingdom.
-Their advice and counsel comes from a mixed bag of spirit and soul.
+Guard your hearts and minds from the influences of the carnal Christian - those who choose to walk the fence having one foot in the world and the other in the Kingdom.
+Their advice and counsel come from a mixed bag of soul and spirit.
 This is a destructive combination leading to confusion and double-minded thinking.

-As believers, we don't cease evangelizing and befriending the world with the purpose of bringing them into the truth of the gospel, but we need to be the ones influencing them and not the other way around.
+As believers, we never cease evangelizing nor befriending the pre-Christian with the purpose of bringing them to truth, but we need to be the influencers, not the influenced.

 If you desire to grow and mature in the things of Christ, walk side by side with those who are mighty in God.
-Wisdom comes from gleaning and learning from those who are wise.
+Wisdom comes by gleaning from those who are wise.
 Likewise, partying and playing with worldliness brings a stench of the world into our lives.

 Wise people beget wisdom

-Lord Jesus, help me choose my friends wisely.
+Lord Jesus, lead me in choosing my friends and associates wisely.
 Forgive me for using evangelism as an excuse to compromise.
-Your Word is very clear that we are in the world, but not of the world.
-Your Word also says we are to come out and be separate from the world.
-I do not have to become like the world to win the world.
+Your Word is very clear that we are in the world, but not of it.
+Your Word directs us to come out and be separate from the world.
+I don’t have to be like the world to win the world.
 You never once compromised who You were or watered down Your message to win those You ministered too.
 You ate and talked with the sinner, but never sinned to convey Your message.
-Lord, lead me to those who will influence me in righteousness and will cause me to grow in wisdom.
+Lord, lead me to those who will encourage me to grow in righteousness and wisdom.
 I want to be wise in my walk with You.
 Amen!